DiederikBlanson/aws-cf-templates/deploy-react-app/frontend.md

 - `SourceCodeArn`: A string representing the ARN of the AWS CodeStar connection used to connect to the source code repository.
 - `SourceCodeRepo`: A string representing the name of the source code repository for the app.
 - `SourceCodeBranch`: A string representing the name of the branch in the source code repository to deploy.

+### TODO
+There are still some improvements to be made.
+- Invalidate CloudFront-cache upon every new deployment such that the users always sees the latest version.
+- At the moment, the user has to manually create a SSL-certificate for the frontend (value `AcmArn`) which is not ideal.
+- In case the user wants to delete the CloudFormation deployment, the S3 buckets should be manually deleted as this is not possible to do via CloudFormation.
+A potential solution includes triggering a Lambda-function that calls the AWS S3 api that is able to delete buckets programmatically.